openela/openela.org/content/join.md

 ## How to Join:

-We are still in the early makings of the project, so the first step in becoming part of what we are doing is to reach out to us!
-You can email us at info@openela.org or just jump into our Slack channel here:
+We are still in the early makings of the project, so the first step in becoming part of what we are doing is to join us and say hello!

 <div style="text-align: center; margin-top: 100px; margin-bottom: 50px;">
     <a class="button cta is-large rounded secondary-btn raised" style="text-align:center" href="https://join.slack.com/t/openela/shared_invite/zt-216xfnouv-AXPgcLwQeCPzZvuLolczdg"> Join the OpenELA Team on Slack </a>
 </div>

 <div style="text-align: center;">
-<em>note: Slack invite links sometimes need to be regenerated, if that happens, please let us know at info@openela.org.</em></<div>
+<em>note: Slack invite links sometimes need to be regenerated, if that happens, please let us know at [info@openela.org](mailto:info@openela.org).</em></<div>